 Leiden University Centre for Digital Humanities

-The Leiden University Centre for the Digital Humanities (LUCDH) has now closed (20 Dec 2019) the invitation to apply for the Small Grants program, which funds the development of Digital Humanities research activities, knowledge, and skills.
-Successful applicants will be informed in January 2020.
+The Leiden University Centre for the Digital Humanities (LUCDH) invites Leiden University members of staff, affiliates, or PhD students to apply to this year's Small Grants program, which funds the development of Digital Humanities research activities, knowledge, and skills.

 - Who can apply?